 Katrina Palmer: The Necropolitan Line

-From December to February our galleries are filled with stories, as British artist Katrina Palmer (b.
-1967) develops a new work in her first institutional commission.
+British artist Katrina Palmer (b.
+1967) fills our galleries with stories as she develops new work in her first institutional commission.

 Palmer presents writing and amplified sound as sculpture, working with fragmented narratives to evoke physical and psychological human interactions with objects.
 Her narratives take the form of books, her exhibitions fill buildings with sound, performances and readings, and in both the city and landscape she creates site-specific walks that are guided by audio tracks.
 With a research-led approach, Palmer explores real and imagined sites, her stories weaving together fact and fiction.